lab11/monoxalyze/README.md

 Bluetooth Low Energy (BLE) carbon monoxide breathalyzer that pairs with a smartphone to track whether smokers have quit—or not.
-Monoxalyze identifies the user through facial recognition on the smartphone, and Monalyze authenticates the Monoxalyze through visible light authentication between LEDs on the front of the Monoxalyze device and the smartphone's camera.
+Monoxalyze identifies the user through facial recognition on the smartphone, and Monalyze authenticates the Monoxalyze device through visible light authentication between LEDs on the front of the Monoxalyze device and the smartphone's camera.
 Monoxalyze also uses an internal pressure sensor as a wakeup mechanism and to verify that a user is actually exhaling